SoK: Anti-Facial Recognition Technology: Attacking to Evade Identification

-The final set of AFR tools aims to prevent run-time query image identification.
-These methods can provide one-time protection for users who believe their images are already enrolled in a reference database.
+The final set of AFR tools aims to prevent run-time query image identification by \adv's classifier $\mathcal{C}$, by producing distorted images $x_P'$ that mislead the final classifier outcome, e.g. $\mathcal{C}(\mathcal{F}(\mathcal{G}(x_P')), \mathbf{D}) = I \ne P$.
+These methods can provide one-time protection for users who believe their images are already enrolled in $\mathbf{D}$.
 Furthermore, since labeled query images can also be added to the reference database, using these AFR tools at run-time can also help poison the reference feature vectors (see \S\ref{sec:poison}).
-However, current AFR proposals targeting this stage focus strictly on evasion and do not consider this joint evasion and poisoning possibility.
+However, current AFR proposals targeting this stage focus strictly on evasion and do not consider this joint possibility.